 The fear of getting lost can discourage any potential hiker from taking his or her first steps down a forest path.
 While GPS and other navigation technology are much more advanced than they used to be and adjust compass declination automatically, there is no guarantee they won’t breakdown in the middle of a trip.
 That’s why it’s best to know how to adjust compass declination on your own so that you can minimize the chances of getting lost in the wilderness.

 So, whether you are a new hiker eager to get started, or an expert hiker who needs to brush up on his or her navigational skills, this guide will teach you everything you need to know about keeping your compass pointed in the right direction.
+Also, make sure you read our article on how to use a compass if you need to brush up on this basic survival skill.

 Terms Every Off-The-Grid Traveler Should Know